Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Analysis_Scripts/README.md

 The only user input required for this script is to select the "Plate Name" folder from the file directory.

 # 3.Drift_correction_macro.ijm
 This is a script that is used to correct the drift that arises during the process of imaging the plate across the time-lapse experiment.
-To correct for the image drift, we make use of the macro in Fiji called "Correct 3d Drift".
+To correct for the image drift, we make use of the macro in Fiji called "Correct 3d Drift" [2].
 The script asks the user to select the folder containing the time-lapse files created when running the script 2.
 Create_stack_images.ipynb, the script expects the folder "stack_images" to be selected.
 The script is automated to convert the three image channels to an 8-bit image, and then merge all the channels into a single image.
 The drift correction is then applied to the merged image, with the third image channel (phase channel) used for the drift correction.
 The following parameters for the drift correction macro are used in this script:
   - channel=3
   - sub_pixel only=0
   - lowest=1